vkbo/novelWriter/docs/source/int_started.rst

 ===================

-You can install novelWriter with both its Python and library dependencies embedded using the DMG application image file from the `main website`_, or from the Releases_ page on GitHub_.
+You can install novelWriter with both its Python and library dependencies embedded using the DMG application image file from the `Downloads page`_, or from the Releases_ page on GitHub_.
 Installing it should be straightforward.

 * Download the DMG file and open it.
 Then drag the novelWriter icon to the :guilabel:`Applications` folder on the right.
 This will install it into your :guilabel:`Applications`.
 * The first time you try to launch it, it will say that the bundle cannot be verified, simply press the :guilabel:`Open` button to add an exception.
-* If you are not presented with an :guilabel:`Open` button in the dialog launch the application again by right clicking on the application in Finder and selecting :guilabel:`Open` from the context menu.
+* If you are not presented with an :guilabel:`Open` button in the dialog, launch the application again by right clicking on the application in Finder and selecting :guilabel:`Open` from the context menu.